 Want to take on a DIY bathroom remodel project?
 It’s not an easy job, but with a little experience under your belt and some hard work, you should be able to take it on.

-We’re here to help you with this step-by-step guide on how to remodel and give your bathroom a facelift.
+We’re here to help you with this step-by-step guide on how to remodel a bathroom and give your space a facelift!
 We’ll also include some design and decorating ideas to help get the ball rolling.

 Start With a Design Plan